Amalgamated Workers Union

-AWU has reformulated and expanded its Labour Relations Department to better serve all of its units as well as increasing numbers of unrepresented ("Off the Street") Workers as well as the launch of its first national weekly radio program, Work N Progress.
+AWU has reformulated and expanded its Labour Relations Department to better serve all of its units as well as increasing numbers of unrepresented ("Off the Street") Workers as well as the launch of its first national weekly radio program, "Work N Progress".

-Work N Progress is the Union's weekly radio show on i95.5fm, Wednesdays at 2:30.
-The show is produced by Workers for national progress.
-It was created through the vision of the Union's President General Michael Prentice and was originally hosted by Steve Theodore and eventually by Raphael Friday then Janicia Rogers.
+"Work N Progress" was the Union's weekly radio show on i95.5fm, Wednesdays at 2:30.
+Created through the vision of the Union's President General Michael Prentice, the show was produced by Workers for national progress.